Harithik-Rai/Projects/Wearable-Stress-Performance-Regression/README.md

 ## Visualization & Key Insight
-A scatter plot of **EDA peak count vs exam grade** reveals a non-random relationship between acute stress responses and performance.
+A scatter plot of **EDA peak count vs exam grade** shows a non-random relationship between acute stress responses and performance.

-The visualization suggests that the number of short-term electrodermal activity (EDA) peaks—indicative of moments of physiological stress—is related to exam performance in a complex way.
+The visualization suggests that the number of short-term electrodermal activity (EDA) peaks (moments of physiological stress) is related to exam performance in a complex way.
 Although the data is noisy and does not imply causation, students with more frequent stress responses show a wide range of outcomes, motivating further modeling to better understand how stress dynamics relate to academic results.

 ## Limitations & Future Work